thierno953/System_Admin/README.md

-# System and Network administrator
+# System and Network Administrator